This blog may contain affiliate links. Read our disclosure policy for more info.

 You’ll have the opportunity to get off of the boat in Cahuita National Park and explore on a nature walk before returning to the boat and sailing back to Puerto Limon.

 The tour includes bottled water, juice, and a fruit snack, but lunch is not included, so it is a good idea to pack some snacks.
-The cost is about $95 USD a person.
+The cost is about $95 USD a person and you can book it online here.

 Getting Around Costa Rica